The Life of a Post-Acute Care Rehabilitation Patient

 “It was everything I needed.
 My stay at HRC was heaven.”

-Hebrew Rehabilitation Center in Boston and Dedham, MA, offers specialized care to older adults recovering from a surgery, complex illness, or hospital stay.
+Hebrew Rehabilitation Center in Boston and at Newbridge on the Charles in Dedham, MA, offers specialized care to older adults recovering from a surgery, complex illness, or hospital stay.